UFO Evidence and Critics

 A popular explanation for radar/visual reports is temperature inversion, for example in the UFO sightings over Washington, D.C., in 1952.
 But according to a 1969 study by the Air Force Environmental Technical Applications Center, the conditions needed to produce the UFO-like effects attributed to inversions cannot exist in the earth's atmosphere.

-Release of official UFO files
+Releases of UFO files

 The French Committee for In-Depth Studies, or COMETA, was an unofficial UFO study group comprised of high-ranking scientists and military officials that studied UFOs in the late 1990s.
 They released the COMETA Report, which summarised their findings.
 They concluded that 5 percent of the encounters were reliable yet inexplicable.
 The best hypothesis available was that the observed craft were extraterrestrial.
 They also accused the United States of covering up evidence of UFOs.